creddy5/TrafficLights_Controller_4Signals/README.md

 # TrafficLights_Controller_4Signals
-Verilog Code for Traffic Light Controller (basic)
+This Verilog Code for a Traffic Light Controller (basic) with 4 lights